 NATS is striving to increase collaboration between MPO members on transportation projects.
 In addition, SWMPC also serves as the staff for the Benton Harbor-St. Joseph area MPO and are planners for the rural areas of Berrien, Cass, and Van Buren counties.
 SWMPC works with NATS members to integrate planning throughout this entire region.
 NATS, as part of the South Bend urbanized area collaborates with the neighboring MPO, the Michiana Council of Governments (MACOG).
-A joint travel demand model is currently in the works.
+A joint travel demand model between the two planning agencies across the state line is a major step forward for this and future long range planning.
 In addition to regional collaboration, SWMPC works closely with Michigan Department of transportation (MDOT), the Federal Highway Administration (FHWA), and the Federal Transit Administration (FTA), to ensure all planning is conducted in accordance with state and federal guidelines.

-The transportation work associated with the NATS MPO is a subset of the regional planning work done within SWMPC.
-As such, there are regular opportunities for the regional planning work done by the SWMPC to compliment the transportation work done.
+The transportation work associated with the NATS MPO is a subset of the three-county regional planning work done within SWMPC.
+As such, there are regular opportunities for the regional planning work done by the SWMPC to compliment the transportation work done for NATS.
 These areas of cross-pollination include environmental planning, economic development planning, health planning, and community planning such as master and recreation planning.

 The SWMPC is a member of numerous groups that engage in regional planning within southwest Michigan.
-Those groups include the Michigan's Great Southwest Strategic Leadership Council (MGSSLC), Be Healthy Berrien (BHB), Michigan's Great Southwest Sustainable Business Forum (MGSSBF), Regional 8 Regional Prosperity Initiative (RPI), and other collaborations.
+Those groups include the Michigan's Great Southwest Strategic Leadership Council (MGSSLC), Be Healthy Berrien (BHB), Michigan's Great Southwest Sustainable Business Forum (MGSSBF), Region 8 Regional Prosperity Initiative (RPI), and other collaborations.
 The work done within these collaborations all have components that integrate with transportation planning.
 The interrelationship among them is greatly benefited in both directions by the deep understanding of the existing and planned transportation network.